The Best Pet Dentistry on the Upper East Side

 Advanced Veterinary Dental Technology

-Because complete, thorough dental care greatly benefits your pet, the veterinary team at University Animal Hospital utilizes the latest digital dental x-ray technology.
+Thorough dental care greatly benefits your pet.
+The veterinary team at University Animal Hospital utilizes the latest digital dental x-ray technology.
 This technology has many positive effects on your pet’s dental care.
 Digital dental x-rays provide a detailed picture of your pet’s mouth, allowing us to diagnose problems that may not be visible during a standard oral exam.
 Digital dental x-rays allow us to detect problems below the gum line due to bone loss and periodontal disease.
 University Animal Hospital is one of the only veterinary hospitals on Manhattan’s upper east side – and one of the few in all of New York City – to offer advanced digital radiology.

 Your pet’s dental cleaning begins with a complete physical examination and blood testing, both of which are important for evaluating your pet’s general health.
 Your pet’s veterinary dental cleaning is very different from the process you might undergo at your dentist.
 Veterinary dentistry is considerably more involved, time-consuming and complex.
 Cleaning a pet’s teeth requires general anesthesia and a day of hospitalization.